 This Alternative Bank Pays Investors “Bonuses” on Top of Its 7.8% Yield

-Earn Passive Income from an Alternative Bank?
+Earn Passive Income From an Alternative Bank?

-With savings accounts paying next to nothing, more and more income investors are drawn to the dividend-paying companies trading in the stock market.
+With savings accounts paying next to nothing, more and more income investors are drawn to the dividend-paying companies trading on the stock market.
 In particular, there is a group of companies we call “alternative banks” that have been dishing out some serious cash returns to their shareholders.

 Case in point: Owl Rock Capital Corp (NYSE:ORCC) is a business development company (BDC) headquartered in New York City.

 As I said, alternative banks can be very, very generous.
-Right now, Owl Rock Capital Corp has a quarterly dividend rate of $0.31 per share.
+Right now, Owl Rock Capital stock has a quarterly dividend rate of $0.31 per share.
 With ORCC stock trading at $15.86 apiece, this translates to an annual yield of 7.8%.

 Better yet, this alternative bank plans to give investors “bonuses” on top of its regular dividend payments.

-In the latest earnings release, Owl Rock Capital said that its board of directors had declared four special dividends of $0.08 per share.
+In the company’s latest earnings release, Owl Rock Capital said that its board of directors had declared four special dividends of $0.08 per share.
 They will be paid to shareholders of record as of the last day of each quarter in 2020.
 (Source: “Owl Rock Capital Corp.
 Reports Third Quarter Net Investment Income Per Share of $0.36 and NAV Per Share of $15.22,” Owl Rock Capital Corp, October 31, 2019.)

-The portfolio is well-diversified, as the company is targeting position sizes that are one to two percent of a fully levered portfolio.
+The portfolio is well diversified, as the company is targeting position sizes that are one to two percent of a fully levered portfolio.

-As of September 30, 2019, Owl Rock Capital Corp had investments in 96 companies coming from 27 different industries.
+As of September 30, 2019, Owl Rock Capital had investments in 96 companies coming from 27 different industries.
 Its top 10 positions represented just 25% of its portfolio by fair value.

 At the same time, the portfolio consisted of 99% senior secured loans, with 79% being first lien investments.
 As a lender of first lien, Owl Rock Capital Corp would stand first in line to get paid in the event of a borrower liquidation.